dialogs/ee-server/README.md

 [Dialog](https://dlg.im) is a handy and feature-rich enterprise multi-device messenger available for server or cloud – Slack-like, but not Slack-limited

 ## What is this?
 This auto of demo all-in-one installation for testing Dialog EE Server on your server.
+You may use Amazon AMI to run this demo without install.

 ### Prerequisites
 * 4 cores CPU / 8 GB RAM